The Forsyte Saga: Silent films

-In the silent film era, the book was filmed in 1920 and 1922.
+The book was filmed in 1920 and 1922.
+There was also a silent film adaptation of The White Monkey (1925).

 1949 movie

 A 1949 adaptation, called That Forsyte Woman in its United States release, starred Errol Flynn as Soames, Greer Garson as Irene, Walter Pidgeon as Young Jolyon, and Robert Young as Philip Bosinney.

 1967 serial

 A television adaptation by the BBC of The Forsyte Saga, and its sequel trilogy A Modern Comedy, starred Eric Porter as Soames, Joseph O'Conor as Old Jolyon, Susan Hampshire as Fleur, Kenneth More as Young Jolyon and Nyree Dawn Porter as Irene.
 It was produced by Donald Wilson and was shown in 26 episodes on Saturday evenings between 7 January and 1 July 1967 on BBC2.
 It was the repeat on Sunday evenings on BBC1 starting on 8 September 1968 that secured the programme's success, with 18 million tuning in for the final episode in 1969.
 It was shown in the United States on public television and broadcast all over the world, and became the first British television programme to be sold to the Soviet Union.